NNEXT1

 The ancient Greek philosophers were pretty much obsessed with the idea of a good life.
 I find the philosophers right on especially through the positive psychology movement of today.
 Research has shown that one of the greatest sources of happiness is “flow”, or the experience we get when doing something challenging that we are good at, whatever that may be; it could be writing, playing music, teaching, cooking, or just talking with friends.

 I found that creating art and writing get me in touch with a part of me that appears when I’m creating.
 I compare it to an umpire in baseball brushing off the dirt from home plate.
 The creative energy and drive exist in me but can be accessed much better if I’m creating.
+I’m just entering into the world of cooking.
+A great relaxer.

 I call it getting in the flow of the river of the Universe. sweeping away the stuff that covers up that part of me.
+Well OK here’s some of my art.

 The ancient Greek philosophers taught that true happiness and flourishing come from living an ethical, virtuous life dedicated to personal excellence, wisdom, and harmony.
 Their ideas shape much of modern positive psychology and continue to inspire those seeking purpose and fulfillment.